 Freshman Seminar Program

 The Freshman Seminar program offers first-year students the opportunity to enroll in small classes with some of Yale’s most distinguished faculty members.
 Some seminars provide an introduction to a particular field of study; others take an interdisciplinary approach to a selected topic.
-Whatever the subject and method of instruction, each seminar is designed specifically with freshmen in mind and provides an opportunity to work closely with faculty members and peers.
+Whatever the subject and method of instruction, each seminar is designed specifically with first-year students in mind and provides them an opportunity to work closely with faculty members and peers.

-Approximately fifty freshman seminars across a wide range of subjects are offered every year.
+Approximately sixty freshman seminars across a wide range of subjects are offered every year.
 Enrollment in each seminar is limited to fifteen or eighteen students, depending on the nature of the course.
 Most seminars meet twice each week and do not, unless otherwise noted, presume any prior experience in the field.
 All freshman seminars carry regular Yale course credit and count toward the fulfillment of appropriate distributional and major requirements.

 Application to Freshman Seminars

-Please note that demand for many of the courses exceeds the supply of available spaces, and not everyone who applies to the program will be admitted.
+Please note that the demand for many of the courses exceeds the supply of available spaces, and not everyone who applies to the program will be admitted.
 Students are permitted to apply to more than one seminar during each application cycle, but they should apply only to courses that they plan to take if admitted.
 For the spring-term application cycle, students who were admitted to a freshman seminar or to Directed Studies in the fall term have lower priority in the spring lottery, but they may enroll in a freshman seminar if space is available.

 If you have questions about the program, please contact the Program Director, Dean George Levesque.